 Sibling Rivalry – Why your toddler is jealous of their older brother or sister

-Your toddler is no longer a little baby with a new sibling.
-But, they can still experience a little separation anxiety, every child does to some extent.
+Your toddler is no longer a baby with a new sibling.
+But, they can still experience a little separation anxiety.
+Every child does to some extent.

 All toddlers have a profound need for security, and some are more sensitive than others.
 Making matters a bit more difficult, they are at a stage in their development where they are still trying to make sense of the world around them and learning how to communicate.

-Consequently, when they see you paying attention to an older sibling – such as when you help them with homework or just engage in a longer conversation or playtime – they can become threatened, frightened, and, jealous of the older child.
+Consequently, when they see you paying attention to an older sibling – such as when you help them with homework or engage in a longer conversation or playtime – they can become threatened, frightened, and jealous of the older child.